Are you searching for a specific type of material? Learn more about searching for different publication types here.

 There are several options when searching for newspaper articles.

 - Dutch newspaper articles since 1990 and foreign newspaper articles and other news sources can be found via Nexis Uni.
-Read more on how to use Nexis Uni.
+Go to our page about Nexis and learn more on how to use it.

 - Dutch newspapers until 1995 can be found via Delpher (page in Dutch).